sammaxfleet/Battleships/README.md

 PEP 8
 Duriing the testing my main error was that my lines of code were too long so I asked the tutors from code institute to help with breaking a line.
+This was shown with Python Linter & pycodestyle.

 <img width="544" alt="Screenshot 2023-08-04 at 10 01 23" src="https://github.com/sammaxfleet/Battleships/assets/114914739/c45341ac-aaa2-4b59-a067-3d008ceba22f">